pga03/ansible-preferences-server/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: prefserver
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: ansible-gpii-preferences-server, gpii_preferences_server_couchdb_host_address: couchdb.gpii.net:5984 }

 License
 -------

+MIT.

 Author Information
 ------------------